Bend Car Accident Lawyer

 Car Accident Statistics

-The National Highway Traffic Safety Administration (NHTSA) reports the following car accident facts pertaining to the most recent years for which statistics are available:
+The National Highway Traffic Safety Administration (NHTSA) reports the following car crash facts pertaining to the most recent years for which statistics are available:

 - 37,461 people were killed in traffic crashes on America’s roadways in 2016.